benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 How to generate:

 - Make an effort to notice good things.
 Think good thoughts and more good thoughts will follow.
 This is key for avoiding depressive states.
+Journal the good things that have been noticed.
 - Do less.
 [Stop Running](https://www.youtube.com/watch?v=Qch5ISD9Bxo) from thing to thing.
 - Generally practice [the Eightfold Path](https://tricycle.org/beginners/buddhism/eightfold-path)
   - Right view